FlamesW/LoopManager/README.md

 LoopModule.WhileLoop(0.1,function()
     if shared.Settings.AimbotChecks.WallCheck then
         print("Wall Checking.");
-		if Utils:SmartTimer("Fixer", shared.Settings.Fixer or 4) then -- // Thats how you can manage more functions in the same loop instead of creating another loop. print("Fixing");
+		if Utils:SmartTimer("Fixer", shared.Settings.Fixer) then -- // Thats how you can manage more functions in the same loop instead of creating another loop. print("Fixing");
 		end
     end